FDU-CS-Course/FDU-SOFT130006H_Static_Code_Analysis/docs/TECHNICAL_DESIGN.md

         - `fixed_lines`: Extracts a fixed number of lines before and after the issue line.
         - `function_scope`: Extracts the entire function containing the issue.
         - `file_scope`: Extracts the entire file content with the issue line highlighted, with a safety limit on maximum lines.
+        - `file_with_includes`: Extracts the main file content and all relevant included files, excluding standard library headers.
+This strategy:
+            - Maintains a cache of project files to avoid repeated directory traversals
+            - Identifies and filters out standard library includes
+            - Locates and includes content from project-specific header files
+            - Uses a template-based approach for consistent context formatting
 -   **Prompt Templating**: (NEW)
     -   Users can create and manage multiple prompt templates in `.txt` files within the `prompts/` directory.
     -   The `02_Run_LLM.py` page allows users to select which prompt template to use for a processing run, enabling experimentation with different prompting techniques.